 Supervisor: Professor Matthew Bevis

-Doctoral Research: My research focuses on the ways in which knowledge (and knowing) were conceived, valued, and debated in Victorian culture.
-I argue that Victorian poetry is fascinated by the boundaries between knowledge and ignorance, and that it inquires in particular into the felt experience of uncertain, withheld, or deflected knowledge, conditions I group under the rubric of ‘unknowing’.
-My project is both historical – seeking to recover a debate about the dangers and difficulties of knowing that played out across a diverse range of epistemic domains – and conceptual, exploring how knowing may be imagined as consolation or trap, encounter or possession, stimulus or hindrance to inquiry.
+Doctoral Research: I work on nineteenth-century poetry and its interactions with philosophy, theology, and psychology.
+My thesis focuses on the ways in which the pursuit of knowledge is frustrated or eschewed in Victorian poetry, exploring how knowing may be imagined as consolation or trap, encounter or possession, stimulus or hindrance to inquiry.
 By showing how poets across the period (Robert Browning, Arthur Hugh Clough, Dante Gabriel Rossetti, Alice Meynell, and Thomas Hardy) were invested in these questions in distinct and often highly sophisticated ways, I consider what is lost and gained in the process of knowing, the many kinds and degrees of ignorance, and the dramatic and rhetorical opportunities of hidden knowledge.
-I aim to break new ground by demonstrating the significance of these hitherto neglected thematic concerns for an account of these poets’ stylistic creativity, revealing how otherwise quite disparate writers were engaged in a common pursuit: the search for forms that might give shape to the experience of thinking and perceiving in the shadow of the unknown.
+My aim is to reveal how some of the period's best writing, though extraordinarily diverse in subject and style, is engaged in a shared enterprise: the search for poetic forms to give shape to the experience of thinking and perceiving in the shadow of the unknown.